How to set up a Fixed sequence automated flow

 How it works

-Use the Fixed sequence automated experience to design a tailored shopping journey and create a sequence of unique products for customers to receive with each order.
-Once a customer completes the sequence, it automatically ends, letting you create a predictable and automated shopping experience.
+Use the Fixed sequence automated flow to design a tailored shopping journey and create a sequence of unique products for customers to receive with each order.
+Once a customer completes the sequence, it automatically ends, letting you create a predictable and automated shopping flow.

-For example, if you have a three-sequence automated experience, you need four branches, three for each product in the sequence, and one for orders that do not contain any selected products.
+For example, if you have a three-sequence automated flow, you need four branches, three for each product in the sequence, and one for orders that do not contain any selected products.

 Each branch is assigned a Subscription node, which defines the action to be executed on the customer’s next order.
 Use the Subscription node to swap the existing product to the next item in the sequence.